karlWenninger/cs-history-trivia-quiz/README.md

 ## Computer History && Trivia Quiz

 Multiple choice quiz covering computer science, history and trivia topics that I find interesting or amusing.
-I enjoyed writing and researching the questions just as much as the coding!
+I enjoyed writing and researching the questions just as much as the coding.
+Enjoy!

 ## Built With